How to Watch HGTV Without Cable

 - BBC America

-You can access it and watch content either live or on demand from your laptop, smartphone, tablet, Roku, Chromecast, Amazon Fire TV Stick or Amazon Fire TV and more.
+You can access it and watch content live or on demand from your laptop, smartphone, tablet, or other streaming device.

 Still, if you want to watch HGTV without cable, Sling TV is a solid way to do it.